Sera Naiqama

 Sera Naiqama (born 26 July 1995) is an Australian rugby union player.
 She plays Lock for the Wallaroos at an international level, and for the in the Super W competition.
+She competed for Australia at the delayed 2021 Rugby World Cup.

 Personal life

 Naiqama is the younger sister of NRL and Fijian rugby league internationals Kevin and Wes Naiqama.

 Rugby career

-2019

 Naiqama debuted for the NSW Waratahs in the Super W competition in 2019.
-She played for Australia A against the Black Ferns Development team at the Oceania Rugby Women's Championship in Fiji.
+Later in November that year, she played for Australia A against the Black Ferns Development team at the Oceania Rugby Women's Championship in Fiji.

-2022

-Naiqama made her test debut for Australia on 6 May against Fiji.
+In 2022, she made her test debut for Australia on 6 May against Fiji.
 She came off the bench in the Wallaroos test match against Japan four days later.

-Naiqama was named in Australia's squad for the Pacific Four Series in New Zealand.
+She was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She was named in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
-She was selected in the team again for the delayed Rugby World Cup in New Zealand.
+She was selected in the team again for the delayed 2021 Rugby World Cup in New Zealand.